-- There are various entry points to the building at present which are wheelchair accessible and many of the classrooms are on the ground floor. - A ramp is available for access by wheelchair to ascend/descend stairs situated within the hall which lead to some classrooms and the corridor to the cooking room and playground. - We have three toilets which are adapted for disabled users.
-One at the main entrance, one near the main playground and one near the main entrance within the new build. - The infants have access to low level toilets and sinks and the juniors toilets are age appropriate with additional urinal facilities for the boys in the juniors.
+- There are various entry points to the building at present which are wheelchair accessible and many of the classrooms are on the ground floor. - A ramp is available for access by wheelchair to ascend/descend stairs situated within the hall.
+An additional portable ramp is available for external access to Y1. - We have three toilets which are adapted for disabled users.
+One at the main entrance, one near the main playground, which has a fixed hoist and one near the main entrance within the new build. - The infants have access to low level toilets and sinks and the juniors toilets are age appropriate with additional urinal facilities for the boys in the juniors.
 The reception classes also have toilets within their classrooms for easy access. - Where a child has specific physical needs and requires additional equipment to aid mobility e.g wheelchair, frame, hoist etc., the school will do it's upmost to accommodate the equipment and will also receive training from specialists as needed.

-5 How will I know how Holy Cross Catholic Academy will support my child? (also refer to point 6 and the SEN flow chart)
+5 How will I know how Holy Cross Catholic Academy will support my child?

+(also refer to point 6 and the SEN flow chart)

-- Children's work is planned and differentiated by the class teacher based on previous learning.
-Children may access additional general support by the teacher or teaching assistant. - If a child has needs related to more specific areas of their education, such as spelling, handwriting or numeracy and literacy skills etc, then they will be placed in a small focus / booster group or 1:1 interventions which are regularly reviewed to inform future planning.
+- Children's work is planned and adapted by the class teacher based on previous learning.
+Children may access additional general support by the teacher, teaching assistant or learning support assistant. - If a child has needs related to more specific areas of their education, such as spelling, handwriting or numeracy and literacy skills etc, then they will be placed in a small focus / booster group or 1:1 interventions which are regularly reviewed to inform future planning.
 Links with home and class will be maintained to ensure holistic support is in place to maximise progress. - Pupil progress meetings are held each term with Parents and the class teacher.
-In addition, children with an EHCP have termly meetings with the SENCO and staff. - A team meeting with the Head teacher, Class Teacher/s, Teaching Assistant, EAL and AGT co-ordinators, Leaning Mentor and SENCO is held in the Autumn term and subsequent meetings between the Head teacher and class teacher with input from other staff provided; as provisions are tracked throughout the year and regular discussions are held as needed.
+In addition, children with an EHCP have termly meetings with the SENCO and staff.
+Children with higher levels of need may have additional meetings each term. - A team meeting with the Head teacher, Class Teacher/s and SENCO is held in the Autumn term and subsequent meetings between the Head teacher and class teacher with input from other staff provided; as provisions are tracked throughout the year and regular discussions are held as needed.
 The needs of the whole class are discussed and discussions may highlight any potential difficulties in order to action further support for individual children.
 Where provisions are placed, parents will be informed by the class teacher in the first instance. - Occasionally a pupil may need more expert support from an outside agency such as the school Nurse, Speech and Language Therapist, Educational Psychologist, Paediatrician or Counsellor from Brentwood Catholic Children's Society.
 A referral will be made, with parent/carer consent and forwarded to the most appropriate agency.
 After an initial assessment, a programme of support is usually provided with recommendations for the school and parents.
 This is then acted upon promptly and monitored over time.
-We aim to have regular meetings with at least parents involved if not specialists to ensure we can monitor progress and effectiveness of support and plan future action. - The Governors of Holy Cross are responsible for entrusting a named person, Miss S McGuiggan to monitor Safeguarding and Child protection procedures.
+We aim to have regular meetings with at least parents involved if not specialists to ensure we can monitor progress and effectiveness of support and plan future action. - The Governors of Holy Cross are responsible for entrusting a named person, Mrs Kerrell to monitor Safeguarding and Child protection procedures.
 In a support and challenge role the Governors also ensure that the school is as inclusive as possible and treats all children and staff in an equal way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the DfE. - The school holds an exhibition evening each year in addition to an open evening for prospective parents.
-Inclusion staff are on hand at both and during the Exhibition evening you will get to see and experience some of the support which is available to your child.